 Presenter: David Osburn, Osburn & Associates, LLC

-- Summarize the seminar concepts through case studies
+- Apply the concepts through case studies